jschild01/Capstone/src/tests/NOTES.md

+# TO DO and Be aware of
+1. Try different more powerful SOTA models on AWS GPUs
+2. More Q&A testing on more documents
+3. Directory needs to be set to where the txt data DataFrame is
+4. This DOES NOT do the text extraction.
+The pandas dataframe containing all of the text data from txt files was generated before, so we still need this.

 # Text Processing, Retrieval, and Generation using Python

 This document explains a Python script that involves text processing, retrieval, and generation using various natural language processing (NLP) libraries.
 The script is organized into four main classes: